-- The MHA method can effectively solve the missing eddy problem in a straight-line model when the trajectory being followed is a branch without any splitting, but it is algorithmically and computationally complex.
-Given the maximum number of eddies in any time frame M, the number of look-ahead time steps N (with N=0 being the original linear closest eddy procedure without look-ahead) and the total number of time steps T, the MHA has a larger computer time (the total amount of time taken by an algorithm), $O(M^{N+1}T)$ at the worst-case [Faghmous et al., 2013]. - The existing straight-line model can trace the kinematic motion of an eddy.
+Recently, the concept of multiple hypothesis assignment (MHA) was introduced to solve the missing eddy problem by abandoning the simple closest eddy strategy and applying a new "look-ahead" procedure (Faghmous et al., 2013).
+The MHA method can effectively solve the missing eddy problem in a straight-line model when the trajectory being followed is a branch without any splitting, but it is algorithmically and computationally complex.
+Given the maximum number of eddies in any time frame M, the number of look-ahead time steps N (with N = 0 being the original linear closest eddy procedure without look-ahead), and the total number of time steps T, the MHA has a larger computer time (the total amount of time taken by an algorithm), $O(M^{N+1}T)$ in the worst case (Faghmous et al., 2013).

+The existing straight-line model can trace the kinematic motion of an eddy.
 The dynamic evolutionary processes (e.g., merging and splitting) of the eddy are, however, ignored by the model.
-This implies that each eddy E_i identified at time step k has only one eddy as part of its trajectory at time step k-1 and has only one eddy as part of its trajectory at time step k-1.
+This implies that each eddy $E_i$ identified at time step k has only one eddy as part of its trajectory at time step k - 1 and has only one eddy as part of its trajectory at time step k + 1.
 In the ocean, small eddies may merge to form larger ones.
-As shown in Figure 1, the anticyclonic eddies AC1 and AC2 observed on July 26, 2006 merged into a single one on July 31, 2006.
-Then, the cyclonic eddies C1 and C2 on July 26, 2006 merged to form a larger one on August 3, 2006.
-To describe such processes, the eddy tracking records should be trees with branches instead of simple straight lines. - To record the dynamic evolution of eddies, two fundamental algorithms are required.
+As shown in Fig. 1, the anticyclonic eddies AC1 and AC2 observed on 26 July 2006 merged into a single one on 31 July 2006.
+Then, the cyclonic eddies C1 and C2 on 26 July 2006 merged to form a larger one on 3 August 2006.
+To describe such processes, the eddy tracking records should be trees with branches instead of simple straight lines.

+To record the dynamic evolution of eddies, two fundamental algorithms are required.
 First, the two nearby eddies should be distinguished in the identification stage using a segmentation strategy in which the target region is divided into two corresponding eddies.
 Otherwise, the merging and splitting processes cannot be determined properly.
-This problem was recently solved by the use of segmentation strategies, e.g., the close-distance segmentation strategy [Li et al., 2014] and the watershed strategy [Li and Sun, 2015].
-Because these segmentation strategies can distinguish closed eddies, they can also potentially reduce the risk of missing an eddy in the identification process.
+This problem was recently solved by the use of segmentation strategies, e.g., the close-distance segmentation strategy (Li et al., 2014) and the watershed strategy (Li and Sun, 2015).
+Because these segmentation strategies can distinguish between closed eddies, they can also potentially reduce the risk of missing an eddy in the identification process.